• Skip to main content

 • Tomato Puree - I used a jar of tomato puree, but only preserved tomato products such as stewed whole tomatoes or tomato sauce will work.
 One canned product I recommend avoiding is chopped tomatoes.
 The tomatoes for these are picked before they are ripe so they'll hold their shape, so they tend to be very sour and unbalanced.
 If you do end up with a very acidic can of tomatoes, you can add a small amount of sugar or ketchup to make it taste better.
 This works because it mimics the sweetness of ripe tomatoes while mellowing out the acidity.

-• Plant-Based Parmesan - This flavorful topping is made from raw cashews and walnuts along with nutritional yeast and dried shiitake mushroom powder.
+• Plant-Based Parmesan - This flavorful topping is made from raw cashews and walnuts along with nutritional yeast and dried shiitake mushroom powder, which add tons of umami to your chickpeas spaghetti.
 You can get the recipe for my vegan parmesan here.

 • Herbs - To keep this as simple as possible, I only used a bit of parsley for garnish, but you can add any combination of dried or fresh herbs to the sauce as you like.